The dimension of polynomial growth holomorphic functions and forms on gradient K\"ahler Ricci shrinkers: Holomorphic forms

 It is easy to see that the map sending $\w$ to $\hat{\w}$ is linear and injective. \end{proof}

 \begin{lem} Let $(M, g, dv_f = e^{-f} dv_g)$ be a smooth metric measure space with positive Bakry-Emery Ricci tensor

-where $a > 0$, and suppose that $\sup_M|\n\n f| < \infty $.
-Then the $f$-Hodge Laplacian has discrete eigenvalues with finite multiplicity, whose eigen-forms give a complete orthogonal basis for the space $L^2(dv_f)$-forms of the same type. \end{lem} \begin{proof} Since $Ric + \n\n f \geq a g$, we have the well-known Bakry-Emery log-Sobolev inequality
+where $a > 0$, and suppose (M, g) has bounded curvature.
+Then the $f$-Hodge Laplacian has discrete eigenvalues with finite multiplicity, whose eigen-forms give a complete orthogonal basis for the space $L^2(dv_f)$-forms of the same type. \end{lem}